-• Serial ASCII terminal (such as HyperTerminal)

-This is normally used with scripted commands to automate a series of tests.
-The commands are normally generated by a script or user code (PERL, TCL, C, C# or similar).

-• Telnet Terminal (only when connected to an Array Controller).

-This mode uses exactly the same commands as the serial ASCII terminal, but run over a standard Telnet connection
+- Serial ASCII terminal (such as HyperTerminal) This is normally used with scripted commands to automate a series of tests.
+The commands are normally generated by a script or user code (PERL, TCL, C, C# or similar). - Telnet Terminal (Only when connected to an Array Controller or on a module with a PoE/LAN option).
+This mode uses exactly the same commands as the serial ASCII terminal - USB Quarch's TestMonkey application can control a single module via USB, this allows simple graphical control of the module.